SoftwareHeritage/swh-vault/docs/README.rst

 :ref:`swh-scheduler <swh-scheduler>` and Celery), getting heartbeats and final results from these, cooking tasks, and finally serving the results.

-It uses the same RPC protocol as the other component of the archive, and its interface is described in :mod:`swh.vault.interface`.
+It uses the same RPC protocol as the other components of the archive, and its interface is described in :mod:`swh.vault.interface`.

 The cookers